 Potentially significant impacts to hard substrate and biota could occur if rock features are crossed with the grapnel or if anchors are placed directly on hard bottom.
 The grapnel will be dragged along the proposed alignment in soft sediment areas and is expected to disturb a three foot-wide area along the centerline of the cable lay corridor.
 However, to avoid impacts to hard bottom associated with the pre-lay grapnel run, TE SubCom will not deploy the grapnel in areas of rocky seafloor substrate.
-Impacts to hard bottom habitat from anchors would be temporary, and studies have shown that hard bottom ecosystems are relatively slow to recover from direct impacts (e.g., as compared to soft bottom ecosystems).
+Impacts to hard bottom habitat from anchors would be temporary, but studies have shown that impacted areas could be slow to recover.
 According to the project description and CDP application materials, the main cable laying vessel is equipped with a dynamic positioning system that does not use anchors.
 This includes during storms, high waves and other reasonably foreseeable circumstances.
-Diver-support vessels, which would be used to support cable installation at the offshore bore pipe exit point, may use an 18" anchor similar to what is used in a fishing boat in rough conditions.
-The bore pipe is located in an area of soft sediment, however, so no hard bottom impacts will occur from any such anchoring.
-Special Condition 13 (described in more detail below) requires that TE Subcom submit a post-project study that documents project-related impacts to hard bottom areas, including from any unanticipated anchoring.
+Smaller vessels used for HDD diver support, installation of eco blocks and inadvertent release monitoring may drop a small anchor in rough sea conditions.
+However, these vessels will only be present in the nearshore project area where geophysical surveys indicated that the seafloor consisted of soft substrate with no hard bottom areas.
+Special Condition 14 (described in more detail below), requires that TE Subcom submit a post-project study that documents project-related impacts to hard bottom areas, including from any unanticipated anchoring.
 Thus, with inclusion of this measure, impacts to hard bottom habitat and the associated benthic species from anchoring of project vessels will be minor.

-However, TE SubCom will lay cable over areas of hard substrate.
+TE SubCom will, however, lay cable over areas of hard substrate.
 The Commission calculates the hard substrate impact area by multiplying the length of cable that will be laid over hard substrate by double the cable width (because the cable does not necessarily stay stationary).
-In this case, TE SubCom estimates the length of cable to be laid over hard substrate to be 14.3 kilometers (46,916 feet).
+In this case, TE SubCom estimates the length of cable to be laid over hard substrate to be 20,548 ft (6.3 kilometers).
 Double the width of cable is 3 inches or 0.25 feet.
-The projected hard substrate impact area is thus estimated at 11,729 square feet.
-As described above, cable-laying activities and any ongoing movement of the cable over the life of project has the potential to damage or crush rocky substrate and its associated biota.
+The projected hard substrate impact area is thus 5,137 square feet5.
+As described above, cable-laying activities and any ongoing movement of the cable over the life of project, has the potential to damage or crush rocky substrate and its associated biota.